 - The mark should always be used in its full lockup version (Symbol, Logotype and Program Name) for all official communications including documents, T-shirts, uniforms, banners, etc. - Our primary color palette includes Special Olympics Red (Pantone® 186) and Special Olympics Grey (Pantone® 418), and are supported by Black, Biscuit (light tan) and White.
 The logo is available in two color, single color (Special Olympics Red, Special Olympics Grey, or Black) and white.
 Teal is no longer a part of the Special Olympics primary color palette.
-Our core objective is to build brand recognition in the color red and our core symbol. - Discontinue using the "be a fan" tagline in any new materials.
+Our core objective is to build brand recognition in the color red and our core symbol.
+Red naturally draws your eye to the symbol. - Please discontinue using the "be a fan" tagline in any new materials.
+This official logo should be used on all Special Olympics Wisconsin materials created once your current inventory has depleted.

-Ubuntu is the preferred typeface of Special Olympics for ease of design and sharing of communication.
+Ubuntu is the preferred typeface of Special Olympics.
+It should be used for informational communications produced by Special Olympics.
 If using Ubuntu typeface within Microsoft Office documents (Word/PowerPoint) please note that these documents should only be shared with third parties or member of the public in PDF format.
 Otherwise Arial should be used in place of Ubuntu.
-Ubuntu is available as a free Mac or P.C. download at font ubuntu.com.
+Arial is available as standard on all PC and Mac computers.
+Ubuntu is available as a free Mac or P.C. download at font.ubuntu.com.

 There are many requirements logo usage as well as other branding standards.
-Please use the Special Olympics Brand Identity Guidelines, Special Olympics Quick Guide and the Special Olympics Brand Guidelines Frequently Asked Questions found on the Log In section of SpecialOlympicsWisconsin.org as a reference for your questions and to ensure you are properly using the logo.
-If you are designing uniforms, banners, marketing materials, etc., you can obtain an electronic version of the logo from the SOWI website, by calling your Regional staff, or by contacting the SOWI Marketing Department
+Please use the Special Olympics Brand Identity Guidelines, Special Olympics Quick Guide and the Special Olympics Brand Guidelines Frequently Asked Questions found at SpecialOlympicsWisconsin.org as a reference for your questions and to ensure you are properly using the logo.
+If you are designing uniforms, banners, marketing materials, etc., you can obtain an electronic version of the logo from the SOWI website, by calling your Regional staff, or by contacting the Director of Communications.